Summer Reading Program

 Children are encouraged to read independently at their own reading level.

 Children can continue to log their reading or listening after attaining all three levels.

-Every Listener and Reader that completes three summer reading logs will be entered into their branch's drawing for a LeapPad Ultra or Kindle Fire HD.
+Every Listener and Reader that completes three summer reading logs will be entered into their branch's drawing for a Kindle Fire Kids Edition Pack or Kindle Fire 7.

 To receive prizes, visit any Mid-Continent Public Library branch (except Midwest Genealogy Center).
-Library staff can access the participant’s online reading log or will accept a completed paper log.
+Library staff can access the participant’s online reading log.

 Guidelines for the Group Summer Reading Program

 Interested in contributing to the Summer Reading Program Fund?
-Find out more here.
+Find out how.

 Contact your Library Branch if you have any questions.